Bradford City Tramways

 The new electric services were an immediate success, such that further powers were obtained and more lines built, including electrically operated extensions to the steam tramway lines, passengers having to change from one form of traction to the other.
 With regard to the leased lines, the corporation had a simple choice, either to let the leases run their full course to February 1903 or terminate them earlier, the latter option requiring compensation to be paid.
 The corporation's desire to press on with its grand scheme, and thereby realise the benefits of a fully integrated system sooner rather than later, led it to terminate both the BT&OCo's and the B&STCo's leases on the 31st January 1902.
 The corporation duly took over operation of all the horse and steam lines the following day, using engines and trailers leased from the companies, all the operating staff having become employees of the corporation.

 Like most other systems around the country, during the Great War the system suffered from loss of men (and their skills) to the armed services, severe shortages of spares, and stringent government restrictions on the purchase of new material such as track.
-As a result, the system emerged from the conflict in run-down condition, with circa 50% of the tramcar fleet being out of action, and consequent impact on services.
+As a result, the system emerged from the conflict in run-down condition, with circa 50% of the tramcar fleet being out of action, and a corresponding impact on services.
 Although the corporation spent considerable sums on repairing the track and restarting its pre-war tramcar rebuilding programme, as well as buying new vehicles, the advent of a new manager, who was an enthusiastic adherent of 'trackless trams' (trolleybuses), was ultimately to change the dynamic.

 Whilst the corporation had in fact operated trolleybuses since the 20th June 1911, viewing them as a low-cost alternative for routes beyond the tramway system, their use had always been on a fairly small scale.
-During the1920s however, the new manager's thoughts quickly progressed from adding new 'trackless' routes (to complement the tramway system), to replacing the trams altogether as the tracks came up for renewal.
-His enthusiasm for the new generation of trolleybuses was however not shared by the general populace (nor many of the councillors), such that his proposal to replace the Idle and Thackley trams with trolleybuses had to be hurriedly dropped and the tracks repaired.
+During the1920s, however, the new manager's thoughts quickly progressed from adding new 'trackless' routes (to complement the tramway system), to replacing the trams altogether as the tracks came up for renewal.
+His enthusiasm for the new generation of trolleybuses was, however ,not shared by the general populace (nor many of the councillors), such that his proposal to replace the Idle and Thackley trams with trolleybuses had to be hurriedly dropped and the tracks repaired.
 It was in fact to be the end of the decade before a tram line would be replaced by trolleybuses, the last tram to Allerton running on the 30th November 1929, and the disputed Thackley route early the following year.

 In 1925, independent motorbus competition started to make serious inroads, the corporation being especially irritated by the actions of the West Riding Automobile Company.
 The corporation fought back, acquiring powers in 1925 to run motorbuses within the municipal boundary — the first service commencing on the 13th May 1926 — services being steadily expanded, including to destinations outside the municipal boundary, powers for which were obtained in 1928.
 The first tramway closure facilitated by motorbuses took place on the 11th November 1928, though the motorbuses were in fact a temporary expedient pending the arrival of new trolleybuses; the first tramway replacement proper did not take place until the 10th August 1933.